sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

     <img src="/assets/images/data-structures-and-algorithms/complexity-and-big-o/fib-tree.png" alt="fib-tree.png"/>
 </p>

-To figure out how many times this *O(1)* function is recursively executed, we must find the number of nodes in the resulting tree.
+To figure out how many times this O(1) function is recursively executed, we must find the number of nodes in the resulting tree.
 As can be seen, each iteration doubles the number of nodes.
 Therefore, we know the complexity is exponential because the amount of recursive executions grows at an exponential rate.
-When dealing with a tree such as this, time complexity can be represented as *O(branches<sup>depth</sup>)* where `branches` is the number of recursive branches per node and `depth` is the depth of the tree.
+When dealing with a tree such as this, time complexity can be represented as O(branches<sup>depth</sup>) where `branches` is the number of recursive branches per node and `depth` is the depth of the tree.
 In other words, `branches` is the number of recursive calls within the function and `depth` is the maximum number of iterations before the input value reaches the end case.
-Therefore, since there are 2 recursive calls in the function and it takes `n` iterations for the input value to be decremented to 1, the time complexity of this function is *O(2<sup>n</sup>)*.
+Therefore, since there are 2 recursive calls in the function and it takes *n* iterations for the input value to be decremented to 1, the time complexity of this function is O(2<sup>n</sup>).

+Be careful though.
 In the upcoming sections, you will see that recursive sorting functions like merge sort and quick sort will recursively call themselves twice.
 However, they will not have exponential time complexities.
 That's because the recursive end case is approached at an exponential rate.
-As a result, the `depth` component of the *O(branches<sup>depth</sup>)* equation is logarithmic.
-Therefore, instead of having a time complexity equation resembling *O(2<sup>n</sup>)*, the equation is actually *O(2<sup>log<sub>2</sub>(n)</sup>)* which, if you know your logarithmic manipulations, is equivalent to *log(2<sup>n</sup>)*.
+As a result, the `depth` component of the O(branches<sup>depth</sup>) equation is logarithmic.
+Therefore, instead of having a time complexity equation resembling O(2<sup>n</sup>), the equation is actually O(2<sup>log<sub>2</sub>(n)</sup>) which, if you know your logarithmic manipulations, is equivalent to log(2<sup>n</sup>).
 Therefore, they have a logarithmic time complexity rather than an exponential time complexity.

 ## Amortized Time Complexity